emoncms/emoncms/docs/Upgrading.md

     http://localhost/emoncms/admin/view

-In the *Update database* section and click the *Update & check* button to launch the database update script.
+In the *Update database* section click the *Update & check* button to launch the database update script.

 You should now see a list of changes to be performed on your existing emoncms database.